 Working Papers

-This paper examines workers’ awareness of their contractual working time arrangements and its consequences for labor market outcomes.
-Combining administrative and survey data at the individual level, we construct a new and unique data set which shows that 20% of the workforce mistakenly think that they work under day contracts, with no monitoring of hours, while they are actually paid through a standard hours contract.
-This reveals that many workers with various profiles do not know the legal environment governing something as fundamental as their working time.
-We show that these “ignorant” workers differ from classic workers in terms of working conditions: they perform more unpaid overtime hours but have a higher wage rate per contractual hour, so that their total compensation is similar.
-Complementary results on job satisfaction also suggest that firms do not take advantage of their workers’ ignorance of labor contracts to extract rents.
-Rather, “ignorant” workers appear to benefit from an intermediate status between standard hours contracts and day contracts with more flexibility.
-Leveraging the panel dimension of our data, we further show that these workers are more likely to sign actual day contracts over time, but with smaller effects on their earnings’ trajectories.
+This paper examines workers’ awareness of their contractual working time arrangements and its relation with labour market outcomes.
+Combining administrative and survey data at the individual level, we construct a new and unique data set which shows that nearly 20% of the workforce mistakenly report that they work under day contracts, with no monitoring of hours, while they are actually paid through a standard hours contract.
+This reveals that many workers with various profiles may be misinformed about the legal environment governing something as fundamental as their working time.
+We show that these misreporting workers differ from classic workers in terms of working conditions: they perform more unpaid overtime hours but have a higher wage rate per contractual hour, so that their true compensation per hour worked is similar.
+This suggests that firms do not comply with formal regulations with uninformed workers but do neither take advantage of their misunderstanding to extract rents.

 Le Développement des Nouveaux Indépendants Est-Il un Facteur de Tension sur le Marché du Travail Salarié ?